 When designing a header it is all too easy to make poor choices in material selection, especially on a horizontally opposed engine.
 The first thing you'll notice is the one inch thick, fully CNC machined flanges.
 These babies are almost as functional as they are gorgeous.
 These are made of the finest CMSX-4 superalloy available.
 This material is inherently superior in every possible application, based on it's astronomical cost and fancy name.
 The next thing you may notice is the paper-thin, 35ga aluminum tubing.
 Not only does this tubing choice make welding nearly impossible, but it also helps facilitate the thermal expansion between the exhaust ports on either side of the motor.
 Most importantly is that at operating temperatures, the primaries and secondaries will inflate for infinitely variable header geometry to magnify gains and losses.

-We can't be stopped.
+Boom.
 Bonding our CSMX-4 flanges with the 35ga aluminum tubing is a job that we've left to only the most talented hobbiest scale model builders.
 A 6.7:1 ratio of super glue to baking soda makes a fast and effective bond, designed to hold up under the most demanding conditions, but blow apart should you hit something, bearing the brunt of the impact and saving your motor from total desctruction.
 A similar compound, but with higher baking soda content, will be provided and is to be used in place of any other inferior gasket material.

 *Each of these headers has a unique personality and we can't achieve that without two talented welders freehanding each and every one.
 You will almost certainly need to modify your header for anything close to a proper fit.